-- (1) In accordance with section B above, this policy applies to all troopers and police officers who are in uniform and scheduled to perform police duties. - (a) This includes, but is not limited to, troopers and police officers in the uniform of the day, battle-dress uniform (BDU) style, and similar uniforms. - (b) Desk troopers, given the propensity to have to respond to an urgent matter (e.g., in the prisoner processing / lockup area, or in the troop lobby), shall be required to wear a body-worn camera. - (c) Troopers and police officers assigned to special duty or extra duty assignments, including but not limited to HCP/OPA assignments, sporting events, security or traffic control details shall be required to wear a body-worn camera during the performance of such assignment. - (d) Troopers on general patrol to or from such duty assignments shall wear the body-worn camera while in uniform. - (2) Exceptions to the requirement to wear a body-worn camera:
+- (1) In accordance with section B above, this policy applies to all troopers and police officers who are in uniform and scheduled to perform police duties. - (a) This includes, but is not limited to, troopers and police officers in the uniform of the day, battle-dress uniform (BDU) style, and similar uniforms. - (b) Desk troopers, given the propensity to have to respond to an urgent matter (e.g., in the prisoner processing / lockup area, or in the troop lobby), shall be required to wear a bodyworn camera. - (c) Troopers and police officers assigned to special duty or extra duty assignments, including but not limited to HCP/OPA assignments, sporting events, security or traffic control details shall be required to wear a body-worn camera during the performance of such assignment.

-- (a) Troopers and police officers assigned to attend training and/or complete administrative duties, and are not wearing a uniform are exempt from wearing a body-worn camera, but shall utilize and activate a BWC when feasible. - (b) Troopers in the Class A uniform for ceremonial matters shall not wear the body-worn camera. - (3) This policy does not govern the use of surreptitious/covert recording devices used in undercover operations. - (4) This policy does not apply to or limit the use of in-car audio/video recording systems as defined in the State Police Administration and Operations (A&O) Manual, Section 13.15.
+- (d) Troopers on general patrol to or from such duty assignments shall wear the body-worn camera while in uniform. - (2) Exceptions to the requirement to wear a body-worn camera: - (a) Troopers and police officers assigned to attend training and/or complete administrative duties, and are not wearing a uniform are exempt from wearing a body-worn camera, but shall utilize and activate a BWC when feasible. - (b) Troopers in the Class A uniform for ceremonial matters shall not wear the body-worn camera. - (3) This policy does not govern the use of surreptitious/covert recording devices used in undercover operations. - (4) This policy does not apply to or limit the use of in-car audio/video recording systems as defined in the State Police Administration and Operations (A&O) Manual, Section 13.15. - (5) Troopers or police officers who are federally deputized task force officers shall comply with the policy as modified by the policy of the federal agency to which they are assigned. - (6) Troopers and police officers working non-uniform assignments shall adhere to the policy set forth except when such wear would hinder the performance of duty or readily identify the trooper or police officer when such identification would be detrimental to their assignment, duties, or mission.